Lissy93/readme-contribs/README.md

 ## About

-### Motivation

 It's nice to give credit to contributors and supporters who've helped your project 💞

+This project gives you an easy way for you to embed your projects contributors, sponsors, stargazers, watchers, forkers, followers, etc, and to let you configure the look and feel. [↳ See Examples](#examples)

-But using GitHub Actions to generate these causes your commit history to become unnecessarily cluttered.
-And existing services to embed contributor widgets aren't very customizable and don't support sponsors or stargazers.
+I use this in all my projects, because using GitHub Actions to generate these causes your commit history to become unnecessarily cluttered.
+And existing services to embed contributor widgets aren't very customizable and don't support sponsors, stargazers etc.

-My aim with this project, is to provide an easy way for you to embed your projects contributors, sponsors, stargazers, etc, and to let you configure the look and feel.
-You can also easily deploy this project to Vercel, so you'll never need to worry about the managed instance becoming unavailable. [↳ See Examples](#examples)
+This app is also very easily self-hostable for free, either with 1-click deploy to Vercel or via Docker on any platform.

 ---